-Literature in behavioral economics has documented that agents care about more than material payoffs.
-We adopt a norm-based utility function framework in which utility depends and van der Weele (2019) for a similar elicitation question, presented as a multiple price list.
+8The mechanism was first introduced by Ducharme and Donnell (1973) as a variation of the Becker-DeGroot-Marschak procedure (Becker et al., 1964) and is also known as the "bets mode", "probability matching", "reservation probabilities", and "stochastic Becker-DeGroot-Marschak method" (Schotter and Trevino, 2014; Schlag et al., 2015).
+We chose the Karni mechanism due to its invariance to heterogeneous risk preferences.
+See Schwardmann and van der Weele (2019) for a similar elicitation question, presented as a multiple price list.
 Following Danz et al. (2020) who find that belief accuracy is higher with less information about the payment mechanism, we informed participants that their chances of receiving an additional £1 were highest when they made their "best guess" and gave the option to separately see more details about the payment mechanism if they wished (58% chose to do so).